controllerstech/STM32/BME280/I2C/README.md

 2. Define the ```64 Bit / 32 Bit Support ```

 To watch the implementation, or How I manage to write the library using the datasheet, check out the video

+To download the full project for Bluepill, goto https://controllerstech.com/bme280-with-stm32/